-To configure your Quantum for a SINGLE BATTERY, use a piece of spare resistor lead and jumper the two pads marked B+ and DB+ that are located right next to the BATT pads.
+To configure your Quantum for a SINGLE BATTERY, use a piece of spare resistor lead or similar wire, and jumper the two pads marked B+ and DB+ that are located right next to the BATT pads.
 Yes, it's that easy...